Wilfried Bony targets Premier League return after Swansea City exit | Goal.com

 Wilfried Bony targets Premier League return after Swansea City exit

-Wilfried Bony has said that he is interested in returning to the Premier League ahead of the 2018-19 season following his fine loan spell in Qatar.
+Wilfried Bony has said that he is interested in returning to the Premier League ahead of the 2019-20 season following his loan spell in Qatar.

 At the end of the season, Swansea City announced that the 30-year-old and four other players have been released after seeing off their contracts at the Liberty Stadium.

-Since his move from Dutch Eredivisie outfit Vitesse in 2012, Bony has established himself in England with 35 goals in 115 Premier League appearances and he is hoping to remain in England.
+Since his move from Dutch Eredivisie outfit Vitesse in 2012, Bony has established himself in England with 35 goals in 115 Premier League appearances and he is hoping to remain in the country.

 "I have the ability and the capacity to do that.
 That's my target," Bony told BBC Sport.